Zaphkiel-Ivanovna/GoogleAuthExtractor/README.md

 - **Avoid** sharing the URI through insecure channels
 - **Delete** any screenshots or images containing the QR codes after migration
 - **Consider** resetting your 2FA on critical accounts after migration
+- **Secure** any screenshots you take of QR codes - they contain the same sensitive information as the URI text

 ## License